CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 ![alt text](images/Transient-Objects-in-ASPNETCore-app.png "Multi-threads in ASP.NET Core apps")

-However, issues can happen if you use share objects across threads, for example by using [static member variables](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members#static-members) or [singleton lifetime](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.2#service-lifetimes) objects in Dependency Injection, as explained later on in this post.
+However, issues can happen if you share objects across threads, for example by using [static member variables](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members#static-members) or [singleton lifetime](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.2#service-lifetimes) objects in Dependency Injection, as explained later on in this post.

-# C# code needed to run an ML.NET model and predict
+# Minimum C# code needed to run an ML.NET model to make a single prediction

-As you can check out on may ML.NET getting started samples at the [ML.NET Samples GitHub repo](https://github.com/dotnet/machinelearning-samples), the basic code you need to load an already trained and serialized ML.NET model and predict with it (usually called 'ML model scoring code'), is the following:
+As you can check out on may ML.NET getting started samples at the [ML.NET Samples GitHub repo](https://github.com/dotnet/machinelearning-samples), the basic code you need for loading an already trained and serialized ML.NET model and do a single prediction with it (usually called 'ML model scoring code'), is the following:

 ```cs
 // (*Expensive*) Load ML model from serialized .zip file